+The use of any loader attachment is NOT recommended on tractors with a tricycle wheel arrangement.
+Tricycle type tractors are unstable for front loader use.
 The required size of the tractor and front loader will be determined by the size and weight of the bales to be handled.